 CdM's ba3 BCA reflects its sound capitalisation and profitability that is recovering from the pandemic, as well as stable funding and solid liquidity.
-These strengths are moderated by the bank's high credit concentrations and the repercussions from the Russia-Ukraine military conflict with inflationary pressures on the Moroccan economy that will weigh on the bank's relatively weak asset-quality metrics.
+These strengths are moderated by the bank's high credit concentrations and the repercussions from the Russia-Ukraine military conflict with inflationary pressures on the Moroccan economy that will weigh on the bank's already high stock of problem loans.